OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/filemode.md

 * If the [node package]({{% relref "kvm_node_installation#kvm-node" %}}) is installed, they will be automatically activated.
 * Otherwise, manual activation will be required.
 For each volume device of the Virtual Machines running on the Host before the reboot, run `lvchange -ay $DEVICE`.
 You can also run on the Host the activation script `/var/tmp/one/tm/fs_lvm_ssh/activate`, located in the remote scripts.

 Virtual Machine disks are symbolic links to the block devices.
-However, additional VM files like checkpoints or deployment files are stored under `/var/lib/one/datastores/<id>`.
-Be sure that enough local space is present.
+However, additional VM files like checkpoints

 ## Front-end Configuration